MakingSense/development-guidelines/git-workflow/conventions.md

 ## 1. Commit messages

-**1.1.** Use commit messages in the past tense.
+**1.1.** Use commit messages in the present imperative tense.

-Commits are a snapshot of the repository status in a particular state, so the commit explains what last changes were already applied to it.
-It is easier to reason about what latest changes had been introduced in a particular commit.
+Commits are an indication of which changes will be applied when the commit is introduced in a codebase.
+As such, it should answer the question: "What will this commit do?"
+"It will _fix the bug_" or "_refactor the code_", etc.

+This also follows the standard for automatic messages created from git ("Merge branch..."), it preserves consistency against project tracking systems (which are almost always in the present imperative tense too) and it is a good suggestion for systems like GitHub and BitBucket to suggest a PR name when they use this message.

 Bad examples: